apache/openwhisk-wskdeploy/specification/html/spec_apis.md

 - The APi `relativePath` value MUST start with a `/` character.
 - The API entity schema includes all required fields declared above.
 - Only web actions, actions having `web-export` set to `true`, can be used as an API endpoint's action.
+    - If needed, the action will be automatically converted to a web action during deployment.
 - A valid API entity MUST have one or more valid endpoints defined.